LBC-LNBio/KVFinder-web/docs/_sources/_about/issues.rst.txt

 KVFinder-web project uses of GitHub for project management.
 Please help us by reporting any problems or requests.

-For our KVFinder-web server, you can file a `Issue <https://github.com/LBC-LNBio/parKVFinder-webservice/issues>`_, as:
+For our KVFinder-web service, you can file a `Issue <https://github.com/LBC-LNBio/parKVFinder-webservice/issues>`_, as:

     * `Bug Report <https://github.com/LBC-LNBio/parKVFinder-webservice/issues/new?assignees=&labels=&template=bug_report.md&title=>`_
     * `Request for a new feature <https://github.com/LBC-LNBio/parKVFinder-webservice/issues/new?assignees=&labels=&template=feature_request.md&title=>`_